Saving & export¶

 config = RenderConfig(raster_threshold=1_000_000, raster_behavior="silent")

-chart = chart.render_config(config)
+chart = chart.properties(render_config=config)

 chart.save("out.svg") # auto-raster fires at 1M marks, silently